 Church Leadership – Deacons

 As part of our wider Leadership Team we also have what we call Deacons.
 Their role too is very important.
 Deacons are to be people of faith and wisdom (Acts 6), and people who are actively demonstrating a servant’s heart.
 Their primary role is to support the Elders and to help to oversee the day to day running of the Church.
-Currently we have 7 Deacons (1 man and 6 women).
-The Deacons are Kevin, Ian, Thelma, Jo, Andrea, Kay, Hilary and Mandy.
+Currently we have 4 Deacons (all women).
+The Deacons are Thelma Greening, Andrea Chant, Joy White, and Mandy Buller.

 At Dorchester Community Church, the Deacons have primary responsibility for:-